apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Nightly pipeline is failing

 In case the main pipeline is failing, this will be most likely a Groovy error.
-This can happen when changes have been made to the [nightly Jenkinsfile](./../Jenkinsfile.nightly).
+This can happen when changes have been made to the [Nightly Jenkinsfile](../Jenkinsfile.nightly).

 The problem will need to be corrected on the corresponding branch and the pipeline could be restarted.